-Chez Us has been invited to play along with the fine folks at Kitchen PLAY and Knuckle Salad during Munch Madness.
+Chez Us has been invited to play along with at Kitchen PLAY and Knuckle Salad during Munch Madness.
 This fun event is being sponsored by United States Potato Board.
-To familiarize you with Munch Madness, it is a bracketed playoff where eight food bloggers share their recipes to compete for the title of 2013 Munch Madness Champion (you can vote for Chez Us, too).
-Their recipes will use potatoes to create healthy, light and fresh recipes that would be perfect for spring.
-Not sure about you, but, we are so excited to see what everyone creates using one of our favorite ingredients!
+To familiarize you with Munch Madness, it is a bracketed playoff where eight food bloggers share their recipes to compete for the title of 2013 Munch Madness Champion.
+All recipes will use potatoes to create healthy, light and fresh recipes that would be perfect for spring.
+We have a feeling you are going to go mad about this recipe for Potato Gnocchi with Minty Pea Sauce.

 Being a lover of food, I am often asked what I would want as a last meal.
 I always say the same thing, creamy mashed potatoes.
 I am a sucker for a big bowl of homemade mashed potatoes with a hunk of butter on top.
 In fact, I am a sucker for any dish involving potatoes.
 I am not biased, I love them roasted, baked, mashed, sautéed, raw, etc…. you get the picture.

 Unfortunately, with all the fad diets out there, the potato has been given an unfavorable rap.
 I admit I have fallen into some of these diet traps, but I never gave up the potato.
 Honest.
 After all, it is a vegetable, and vegetables are good for us.
 Did you realize that one 5.3 ounce potato (considered medium in size) with the skin left on contains 45 percent of the daily value of vitamin C. My grandmother always said to eat the skin of the potato, do not leave it!
 That same medium potato has more potassium than spinach, broccoli or bananas.
 And the best part for you calorie counters, there are 110 calories, no fat, cholesterol or sodium.